 Comprising the A319neo, A320neo and A321neo versions, NEO Family jetliners share 95 per cent spares commonality with existing A320ceo (current engine option) aircraft.

-In January 2015, Airbus launched an A321neo variant with a range of 4,000 NM – the longest of any single-aisle aircraft, making it ideally suited to transatlantic routes, which will allow airlines to tap into new long-haul markets which were not previously accessible with current single-aisle aircraft.
+In January 2015, Airbus launched the A321LR – an A321neo variant with a range of 4,000 NM – the longest of any single-aisle aircraft.
+The A321LR is ideally suited to transatlantic routes and allowing airlines to tap into new long-haul markets which were not previously accessible with current single-aisle aircraft.